 To help scholars at peril, we encourage the liaison scholar to fill out the application.

-The application (one document in pdf) should be sent by 30 April 2022 to the following email address: email@example.com
+The application (one document in pdf) should be sent to the following email address: firstname.lastname@example.org

-The MSA Fellowship Committee consists of: Sarah Gensburger (CNRS, Paris), Jie-Hyun Lim (Sogang University, Seoul), Kateřina Králová (Charles University Prague), Ann Rigney (University of Utrecht), Aline Sierp (Maastricht University), Joanna Wawrzyniak (University of Warsaw), Jenny Wüstenberg (Nottingham Trent University)
+The MSA Fellowship Committee consists of: Sarah Gensburger (CNRS, Paris), Jie-Hyun Lim (Sogang University, Seoul), Kateřina Králová (Charles University Prague), Ann Rigney (University of Utrecht), Aline Sierp (Maastricht University), Johanna Vollmeyer (Universidad Complutense de Madrid), Joanna Wawrzyniak (University of Warsaw), Jenny Wüstenberg (Nottingham Trent University)

-Should you have further questions please contact Joanna Wawrzyniak at firstname.lastname@example.org
+Should you have further questions please contact Johanna Vollmeyer at email@example.com.

 The MSA Fellowship “Memory Scholars at Risk”